 What is hybrid long-term care insurance?

-There are two main types, term life insurance, which lasts for a set term and then expires, and permanent life insurance, which is a policy that lasts as long as you pay the premiums.
+There are two main types: term life insurance, which lasts for a set term and then expires, and permanent life insurance, which is a policy that lasts your entire life, or as long as you pay the premiums.
 Most hybrid long-term care insurance policies are permanent policies.

-To activate the benefits of the long-term care policy (and the long-term care benefits of a hybrid life insurance policy), you must be unable to independently perform two of the six activities of daily living (ADLs).
+To activate the benefits of a long-term care policy (and the long-term care benefits of a hybrid life insurance policy), you must be unable to independently perform two of the six activities of daily living (ADLs).

-When comparing a traditional long-term care insurance policy with a hybrid long-term care insurance policy, there are few things to consider:
+When comparing a traditional long-term care insurance policy with a hybrid long-term care insurance policy, there are few things to consider.